Serein207/nvim-dotfiles/README.md

 ### Copilot

-type `: CopilotAuth` to use copilot
+type `:CopilotAuth` to use copilot

 | Key Mapping | Description     |
 | ----------- | --------------- |